samjmolyneux/eppi-text-classification/README.md

 <!-- directory-structure-end -->

 # Known Bugs
-Optuna tests not working correctly when run with tox.
+- Optuna tests not working correctly when run with tox.
+- Documentation not up to date.